 bio

-making this work feels, to me, optimistic and reassuring: a reminder that life only ends if we assume the story is about us.
+anyway, making this work feels, to me, optimistic & reassuring: a reminder that life only ends if we assume the story is about us.

-of all things, i believe in the transformative influence of demonstrative love, in all forms, and spend much working and walking time thinking around the vitality and desperate necessity of intentional partnerships, collaborations and communities. these are the messages i need to build with my hands, and wish to be involved with, using any skills i can offer
+of all things, i believe in the transformative influence of demonstrative love & the vital necessity of intentional partnerships, collaborations & communities. these are the ways i wish to be involved in.

 everyday, i love being in residence at salamanca arts centre, nipaluna, lutruwita, tasmania.